 What Cindy Knows (And What I Keep Relearning)

-I've been in ministry for over thirty-five years.
+I've been in ministry for over 35 years.
 I've preached thousands of sermons.
 Trained pastors on six continents.
 And written more words about sustainable leadership than I can count.
 And I still come home on Sunday afternoons and fish for compliments from my wife about my sermon.

 I'm subtle about it.
 I have a neaky way of doing it.
 But Cindy knows.
 She's always known.
 And she has never once played along.